The purpose of this policy is to describe the acceptable use of the University's email and related services, systems and facilities.

 7 Aliases and lists

 All members of staff will be allocated email aliases based on their initials and surname.
 Email alias duplications are possible so it is sometimes not possible to offer the exact email alias to users.
 Specific email aliases can be requested for individual or group use if there is legitimate requirement.
-Email aliases will not be changed for arbitrary or trivial reasons and the final decision on whether a reason is valid lies with Computing Services.
+Email aliases will not be changed for arbitrary or trivial reasons and the final decision on whether a reason is valid lies with DD&T.

 Email lists can also be created.
 Generally individuals requesting a list will be responsible for the ownership and management of the list.